cooltea713705/blog/site/content/posts/202101-dev-catchup.md

 That's the big question.
 While I am unemployed and have the 'time' (parenting is a handful though) then I can make it work but what after that?

- {{<tweet 1347603943065595905>}}
+[comment]: <> (tweet 1347603943065595905)
+[comment]: <> (The initial tweet was removed...)

+> Something changed when I learnt the difference between "not having time" and "making time for something".
+>
+> You make time for things if they are important to you.
+>
+>— Catalin Pit (@catalinmpit) January 8, 2021

 'Making time for things if they are important for you' is a bit overwhelming at the moment though.
 Here are some of the priorities that I see myself setting:

  * I hope to keep *interacting* with people.
  * I need to *pace myself* for the long run.